AndrewRadev/qftools.vim/README.md

 :call qftools#AutoLoad()
 ```

-By default, the last 10 lists will be saved, but you can change that value from `g:qftools_autosave_max_count`.
+By default, only the current list will be saved, but you can save a certain number of historical lists by changing `g:qftools_autosave_max_count`.

 ### Open mappings